Today, I want to showcase some tools for teams that build collaboration and inclusivity.

 On the day, I presented three tools for them to practice and incorporate into their work.

-Peer consulting – this supports input into a challenge or project in an open and inclusive way.
+- Peer consulting – this supports input into a challenge or project in an open and inclusive way.
 One team member presents their challenge to the group, and then the team asks questions.
 The case presenter then steps away from the discussion – listening from afar to the wisdom offered by the group.
 This tool helps to build collaboration and break down silos.
-There’s a summary of it here and a fuller description here.
+Read a summary or a full description.

 I use these tools in my coaching and facilitation practice.
 Clients find they are of great value both in team building and in individual awareness.
 And this helps everyone in the team or organisation to row in the same direction.